Power modules for Pixhawk/PX4/ArduPilot/APM

 - 8x 200A sensor

-Monitor two batteries or more with sensor hubs
+Monitor two or more batteries by using sensor hubs

 - Why use a Hall sensor ?